 Since many batches of mortar were used in the construction of a wall panel and many of the walls took up to 6 days to fabricate, the mortar strength varied in different elevations of the wall.
-The average mortar strength was 1180 psi.
+However it is reasonable to assume that the average value of 1181 psi approximately represents ' the strength of the mortar in the wall panels.